shner-elmo/TradingView-Screener/README.md

 ### Key Features

 - **Access Over 3000 Fields**: Retrieve data, including OHLC, indicators, and fundamental metrics.
-- **Multiple Markets**: Screen equities, crypto, forex, futures, and bonds.
+- **Multiple Markets**: Stocks, crypto, forex, CFD, futures, bonds, and more.
 - **Customizable Timeframes**: Choose timeframes like 1 minute, 5 minutes, 1 hour, or 1 day for each field.
 - **Filter and sort** the results using a **SQL-like syntax**, with support for **And/Or operators** for advanced filtering.